Joan McCracken: Oklahoma! and Hollywood

-McCracken broke her Warner Brothers contract and went back to Broadway to appear in the musical Bloomer Girl (1944), set during the U.S. Civil War, which is widely considered to be the first Broadway musical about feminism.
+McCracken broke her Warner Bros. contract and went back to Broadway to appear in the musical Bloomer Girl (1944), set during the U.S. Civil War, which is widely considered to be the first Broadway musical about feminism.
 She received rave reviews for her performance, which combined comedy acting with dance.
-While not the highest-billed star in that show, her performance, especially of the satiric striptease "T'morra, T'morra," enhanced her reputation as a comic performer.
+While not the highest-billed star in that show, her performance, especially of the satiric striptease "T'morra, T'morra", enhanced her reputation as a comic performer.